conceptofmind/LaMDA-rlhf-pytorch/README.md

 - [x] Add scaling with ColossalAI.
 - [ ] Add finetuning script
 - [ ] Add pip installer with PyPI
-- [ ] Implement a JAX / Flax version as well
 - [ ] Add inference only if someone wants to open-source LaMDA model weights

 ## Author